-Precise dating of deformation in Madagascar is difficult due to resetting from successive overlapping tectono-thermal events.
+Precise dating of deformation in Madagascar is difficult due to resetting from successive overlapping thermo-tectonic events.
 Latest metamorphism in the Anosyen and Androyen domains to the south of our study area is constrained to c.
-580-520 Ma (Collins et al., 2012; de Wit et al., 2001; Martelat et al., 2000; Paquette et al., 1994) and attributed to high-strain shearing along the Ampanihy and Beraketa shear zones (Figure 1b) (Boger et al., 2015; Boger et al., 2014).
-Jöns and Schenk (2011) demonstrated that in southern Madagascar, high-grade metamorphism yielded ages of c.
-650-600 Ma in the west, but recorded ages of c.
-560-530 Ma in the east.
+580-520 Ma (Figure 3) (Collins et al., 2012; de Wit et al., 2001; Martelat et al., 2000; Paquette et al., 1994) and attributed to high-strain shearing along the Ampanihy and Beraketa shear zones (Figure 1b) (Boger et al., 2015; Boger et al., 2014).
+Horton et al. (2016); Jöns and Schenk (2011) demonstrated that in southern Madagascar, high-grade metamorphism yielded ages of c.
+650-600 Ma west of the Vohibory Suture (Figure 3), but recorded ages of c.
+560-530 Ma to the east of this suture.
 In central Madagascar, U-Pb dating of zircon rims and titanite have been used to constrain latest metamorphism in the Itremo Group to c.
 550-500 Ma (Tucker et al., 2007).
 Further east, between the eastern-most part of the study area and the east coast of Madagascar, metamorphism has been dated to c.
 560-520 Ma (BGS-USGS-GLW, 2008; Collins et al., 2003c; Kröner et al., 2000).
 From this, it is clear that whatever event was taking place at c.
 580-520 Ma, its effects were widespread and resulted in metamorphism throughout most of Madagascar, sparing, perhaps, the far southwest.

-In this study we attempt to link up previous structural studies and further extend these interpretations to cover the entire central Madagascar region.
+The cross-cutting relationships and deformation history of the rocks within the terranes that make up Madagascar can provide clues as to the timing of major orogenic events.
+Here we use structural geology to understand the deformation history of a poorly understood part of central Madagascar, which lies between the two hypothesised suture zones.
+We attempt to link up previous structural studies and further extend these interpretations to cover the entire central Madagascar region.
 We have used remotely sensed data such as satellite imagery and Landsat to interpret the structural framework of central Madagascar, and integrated existing geochronological and structural data (Supplementary A).
-We have ground-truthed this interpretation by collecting structural data and key rock samples for U-Pb zircon, U-Pb apatite, Rb-Sr muscovite and Rb-Sr biotite analysis.
-These systems span a wide range of closure temperatures from which we can reconstruct the temporal and thermal evolution of this region.
+We have ground-truthed this interpretation by collecting structural data and key rock samples for U-Pb zircon, U-Pb apatite, Rb-Sr muscovite and Rb-Sr biotite analysis (Supplementary B; Supplementary C).
+Rb-Sr mica laser ablation QQQ-ICP-MS dating in particular is a novel technique and this research represents some of the first published ages using this technique.
+These isotopic systems span a wide range of closure temperatures from which we can reconstruct the temporal and thermal evolution of this region.